From Britain to Baghdad

 *A pen and ink drawing of the brewery is linked in the Comments below.

 **Diana Beer and Diana Ale were almost certainly the same recipe.
-These were mashed and hopped in standard brewing fashion, as the article by James Kennedy makes clear.
-The malt extract and hop concentrate parts of the Clarke/George Adlam process were not taken over, in other words.
+They were mashed and hopped in standard brewing fashion, as the article by James Kennedy makes clear.
+The malt extract and hop concentrate parts of the Clarke/George Adlam process were not continued, in other words.
 The water distillation mentioned by Dye may have been, though, due to problems experienced with water drawn from the Tigris river.